maks-sh/scikit-uplift/Readme.rst

         <a href="https://pypi.org/project/scikit-uplift/">
             <img src="https://raw.githubusercontent.com/maks-sh/scikit-uplift/master/docs/_static/sklift-logo.png" alt="scikit-uplift (sklift) logo" height="256px" width="256px" style="display: block; margin: 0 auto;">
         </a>
+        **uplift modeling in scikit-learn style in python**
     </p>

 scikit-uplift
 ===============

-**scikit-uplift** is a Python module for classic approaches for uplift modelling built on top of scikit-learn.
+**scikit-uplift** is a Python module for classic approaches for uplift modeling built on top of scikit-learn.

 Uplift prediction aims to estimate the causal impact of a treatment at the individual level.